Harewood House, Calstock

 Harewood House was an ancient manor house, built originally by the Saxons, in Cornwall, England.
-It is located by an ancient river crossing, originally used by the Romans to get to a nearby Roman fort.
 Harewood Estate is surrounded by old mine workings, so the house faces towards Morwellham Quay.

 History

 In Saxon times Calstock was in the Kingdom of Cornwall, which resisted the spread of Wessex from the east.
 In 838 CE Wessex had spread as far as the River Tamar, and a battle for independence was fought near Calstock.
 Following the Norman Conquest, Calstock manor was recorded in the Domesday Book.
 The Saxon manor (held by Asgar) was taken over, and in the 14th century became part of the Duchy of Cornwall: one of the 17 Antiqua maneria.

 At the time of Domesday Book (1086) the manor was held by Reginald from Robert, Count of Mortain.
 There were two and a half hides of land and land for 12 ploughs.
 Reginald held one virgate of land with 2 ploughs and 12 serfs.
-30 villains and 30 smallholders had the rest of the land with 6 ploughs.
+30 villeins and 30 smallholders had the rest of the land with 6 ploughs.
 There were 100 acres of woodland, 3 square leagues of pasture and 3 pigs.
 The value of the manor was £3 sterling though it had formerly been worth £6.

 During the civil war, the house was commandeered by the cavalier army fighting the roundheads in Devon.
-The house was strategically located close to Gunnislake New Bridge, the site of the Battle of Gunnislake New Bridge on the 20th July 1664.
+The house was strategically located close to Gunnislake New Bridge, the site of the Battle of Gunnislake New Bridge on 20 July 1664.
 The garrison based at Harewood House was commanded by Capt.
 Thomas Southcot (1608-1657).

 The manor was sold by the Duchy to John Williams of Scorrier House circa 1807.
 1807 saw Sir William Lewis Salusbury-Trelawny, 8th Baronet, of the Salusbury-Trelawny baronets, purchase the estate.